wavemotion-dave/A8DS/readme.md

 been extensively tested beyond 360K).

-The emulator has the built-in Altirra BASIC 1.58 which is a drop-in replacement for the Atari Basic Rev C (only more full-featured).
-Normally you can leave this disabled but a few games require the BASIC cart to be present and you can toggle this with the START button when you load a game.
-If you try to load a game and it crashes, most likely you need to have BASIC enabled.
-Most games don't want it enabled so that's the default.
+The emulator has the built-in Altirra BASIC 1.58 which is a drop-in replacement for the Atari Basic Rev C. Normally you can leave this disabled but a few games do require the BASIC cart to be present and you can toggle this with the START button when you load a game.
-If you want to play around with BASIC, enable the BASIC cart and pick a DOS disk of some kind to get drive support and you can have fun writing programs.
 Be aware that the Altirra BASIC is faster than normal ATARI BASIC and so games might run at the wrong speed unless you're using the actual ATARI REV C rom.

-A8DS will emulate the Real-Time clock mostly used for SpartaDOS X.
+A8DS emulates a Real-Time clock mostly used for SpartaDOS X.

 Cartridge support was added with A8DS 3.1 and later.
 You can load .CAR and .ROM files (using the XEX button).